Latrun: Hellenistic period

 Later, Judah Maccabee established his camp here in preparation for battle with the Seleucid Greeks, who had invaded Judea and were camped at Emmaus; this site is today identified by archaeologists as Hurvat Eked.
 According to the Book of Maccabees, Judah Maccabee learned that the Greeks were planning to march on his position, and successfully ambushed the invaders.
 The Jewish victory in what was later called the Battle of Emmaus led to greater Jewish autonomy under Hasmonean rule over the next century.

 Crusader period

-Little remains of the castle, which was reputedly built in 1130s by a Castilian nobleman Rodrigo González de Lara who later gave it to the Templars.
+Little remains of the castle, which was reputedly built in the 1130s by a Castilian nobleman Rodrigo González de Lara who later gave it to the Templars.
 The main tower was later surrounded with a rectangular enclosure with vaulted chambers.
 This in turn was enclosed by an outer court, of which one tower survives.

 Ottoman period

 Village

 Walid Khalidi in his book All That Remains describes al-Latrun as a small village established in the late 19th century by villagers from nearby Emmaus.

 In 1883, the PEF's Survey of Western Palestine (SWP) described Latrun as a few adobe huts among the ruins of a medieval fortress.